Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

     please note that "admin" correspond to a valid site admin user name.

-This should create new trackers and an AgileDashboard ontop of them.
+This should create new trackers and an Agile Dashboard on top of them.

 Duplicating an existing one
 ```````````````````````````

-You can duplicate an AgileDashboard from one project to another.
+You can duplicate an Agile Dashboard from one project to another.
 To do this, you need to
 export the one you want to duplicate.
 This is done in a very similar way to the import (above).

-Let's assume the AgileDashboard you wish to export is in the project has group_id = 456.
+Let's assume the Agile Dashboard you wish to export is in the project has group_id = 456.

 First, shell into the box and navigate to the Tuleap directory- this is normally
 ::

     $> cd /usr/share/codendi/

-Then export your AgileDashboard as an xml template:
+Then export your Agile Dashboard as an xml template:
 ::

     $> src/utils/php-launcher.sh src/utils/export_project_xml.php 456 > my_agiledashboard_template.xml